jpassetti/ist363-spring2024/12/readme.md

 ### Attendance:

 - Commit your code to your GitHub repository.
-It will most likely include our filter exercises and just the beginning of your SASS file.
+It will most likely include just the beginning of us learning how to use SASS.